Difference between Sort and Sorted in Python List by Performance

 How to sort a Python List?

 Let’s take an example of the list where all the elements are of integer data types.
-We are sorting given list with both ways.
+We are sorting the given list in both ways.

 Example: Using Sorted() Built-In Function